ffxx68/Sharp_ce140f_emul/README.md

 but it's very far from the making, yet.
 Firmware would need to be revised too.

 ## Acknowledgements
-Many have have contributed with support and suggestin to the stange where this project has arrived.
+Many have have contributed with support and suggestions to this project.

 First of all let me mention Remy, author of the https://pockemul.com/ emulator, who originally reverse engineered the CE-140F protocol.